Renting a property can be a formidable task regardless of whether this is your first time to rent or if you have rented properties in the past.

 How do I end my lease early?

 When you enter into a tenancy agreement with your Landlord it will state how long this period is for.
 During this time neither you nor the Landlord can end the tenancy unless there have been breaches of the terms.
 If there is a break clause in place you may be able to end your tenancy early according to the terms of the break clause.
 You should refer to your tenancy agreement and discuss this with your Landlord or your Whitegates local office.
-A fixed term lease give you security to occupy a property for a set period of time and you will be responsible for paying the rent for this sent period of time which was agreed at the commencement of the tenancy.
+A fixed term lease gives you security to occupy a property for a set period of time and you will be responsible for paying the rent for this set period of time as agreed at the commencement of the tenancy.

 Can I stay longer than the agreed term of my tenancy?

 Once the initial fixed term is coming to an end, it may be possible to continue the agreement for a further period of time by mutual agreement with the landlord concerned.

 Can my landlord refuse to give me back my deposit?